jonasmcferreira/whiteiron/jhed-wasteland/adventures.md

 As you prepare to enter, a single torch flares to life in the darkness—a reminder that **someone or something** may be waiting ahead.

-#### The First Challenge: The Cold

-Before venturing too far into the tunnel, the party must brace themselves for the freezing temperatures.
-Each character must make a **Constitution Saving Throw (DC 10)** to resist the cold.
-Those who fail take **1 Cold Damage**.
-Warm clothing or magical protection from the cold can negate this check.

 #### Encounter 1a: Boarded Walls